alvachien/hih/README.md

 - 2015.11.3, It's DECIDED that the HIH using 'yyyy.MM.dd' as the default UI format for date for now.
 The customizing the date formatting waiting for next version.
 The ISO format 'yyyy-MM-dd' for database storage is no change.
 - To be updated.

-### HIH, version web 0.1 to web 0.3
+### HIH, website version
-Using: jQuery, jEasyUI.
+1. Version 0.1 to web 0.3, Using: jQuery, jEasyUI;
+2. Version 0.4 to now, using Angular JS, Boostrap, ...

 ### HIH, desktop version history
 1. Version 1.0, named as PIH, built with MFC, Visual C++;